 command resize |

-<left\|right\|up\|down> <grow\|shrink> |
+<grow\|shrink> |

-dwindle | Resize the selected window |
+dwindle | Grow or shrink the focused window |

 command preselect |